 As a foreigner, you are only allowed to work on campus if you meet a number of specific criteria, which you can find under the section 'Who can work as a working student?'.
-This means that some students need to have a work permit (type C).

 Like every other student, you will have to provide your employer with a certificate which shows the balance of your quota of days not subject to Social Security.
 Find out how to obtain this certificate on the page about Social Security contributions.

 All students of the University of Antwerp as long as they meet the criteria.
 See also 'Who can work as a student and who can't?'
 The University of Antwerp gives priority to UA students for whom only solidarity contributions need to be paid.

 Students who are subject to standard Social Security can only be employed with the explicit approval of the client and the Human Resources Department.